Garry Gillard > genealogy >

 Coate, Yvonne E. & Kevin Coate, More Lonely Graves of Western Australia, Hesperian Press, Carlisle, WA, 2000.

 Palmer, Alex, Yundamindra: Its Towns, Mines, People and Station, Hesperian Press, Carlisle, WA, 2006.

-Thanks to Adrian Spall, particularly for information about the Hill family, and especially including the death notice.
-Thanks also to Val Jasper for the newspaper reports of the drowning.
+Thanks to cousin Adrian Spall, particularly for information about the Hill family, and especially including the death notice.
+Many thanks also to another cousin, Val Jasper, for the newspaper reports of the drowning.

 Garry Gillard | New: 17 July, 2009 | Now: 20 November, 2022